-Earlier this year, I got a call from a man I known in the town nearest to us.
-He bought a beautiful century home next door to the one he lives in, and would like my help planning a complete renovation that’s in keeping with the home’s heritage.
+A while back I got a call from a man I known in the small town nearest to us.
+He bought a promising century home next door to the one he lives in, and asked for my help planning and managing a complete renovation that’s in keeping with the home’s heritage.
 I don’t do this sort of thing often, but it reminded me of the value of home renovation coaches.

 Seeing the Possibilities